Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Polyfold Fredholm Sections of Strong Polyfold Bundles

 for $(a,w)$ close to $(0,0)\in {\mathbb R}^n\oplus W_0$.
 Moreover, for every $\varepsilon>0$ and $m\geq 0$, we have the estimate

 for all $(a,w)$, $(a,w')$ close to $(0,0)$ on level $m$. \end{definition}

 We are in the position to define the notion of a Fredholm germ. \begin{definition} Let $P:Y\rightarrow X$ be a strong bundle, $x\in X_\infty$, and $f$ a germ of an sc-smooth section of $P$ around $x$.
-We call $(f,x)$ a {\bf Fredholm germ} provided there exists a germ of $\ssc^+$-section $s$ of $p$ near $x$ satisfying $s(x)=f(x)$ and such that in suitable strong bundle coordinates mapping $x$ to $0$, the push-forward germ $g=\Phi_\ast(f-s)$ around $0$ has a filled version $\ov{g}$ so that the germ $(\ov{g},0)$ is equivalent to a germ belonging to $\mathfrak{C}_{basic}$. \end{definition}
+We call $(f,x)$ a {\bf Fredholm germ} provided there exists a germ of $\ssc^+$-section $s$ of $P$ near $x$ satisfying $s(x)=f(x)$ and such that in suitable strong bundle coordinates mapping $x$ to $0$, the push-forward germ $g=\Phi_\ast(f-s)$ around $0$ has a filled version $\ov{g}$ so that the germ $(\ov{g},0)$ is equivalent to a germ belonging to $\mathfrak{C}_{basic}$. \end{definition}

 Let us observe that tautologically if $(f,x)$ is a Fredholm germ and $s_0$ a germ of $\ssc^+$-section around $x$, then $(f+s_0,x)$ is a Fredholm germ as well.
-Indeed, if $(f-s,0)$ in suitable coordinates has a filled version, then $((f-s_0)-(s-s_0),0)$ has as well.
+Indeed, if $(f-s,0)$ in suitable coordinates has a filled version with the desired properties, then $((f+s_0)-(s+s_0),0)$ has the same filled version.

-Finally, we can introduce the Fredholm sections of strong M-polyfold bundles. \begin{definition} Let $P:Y\rightarrow X$ be a strong M-polyfold bundle and $f\in\Gamma(p)$ an sc-smooth section.
-The section $f$ is called {\bf polyfold Fredholm section} provided it has the following properties: \begin{itemize} \item[(1)] $f$ is regularizing. \item[(2)] at every smooth point $x\in X$, the germ $(f,x)$ is a Fredholm germ. \end{itemize} \end{definition} If $(f,x)$ is a Fredholm germ and $f(x)=0$, then the linearisation $f'(x):T_xX\rightarrow T_{f(x)}Y$ is a linear sc-Fredholm operator.
+Finally, we can introduce the Fredholm sections of strong M-polyfold bundles. \begin{definition} Let $P:Y\rightarrow X$ be a strong M-polyfold bundle and $f\in\Gamma(P)$ an sc-smooth section.
+The section $f$ is called a {\bf polyfold Fredholm section} provided it has the following properties: \begin{itemize} \item[(1)] $f$ is regularizing. \item[(2)] At every smooth point $x\in X$, the germ $(f,x)$ is a Fredholm germ. \end{itemize} \end{definition} If $(f,x)$ is a Fredholm germ and $f(x)=0$, then the linearisation $f'(x):T_xX\rightarrow T_{f(x)}Y$ is a linear sc-Fredholm operator.
 The proof can be found in \cite{HWZ3}.
-If, in addition, the linearization $f'(x):T_xX\rightarrow T_{f(x)}Y$ is surjective, then our implicit function theorem gives a natural smooth structure on the solution set of $f(y)=0$ near $x$ as the following theorem from \cite{HWZ3} shows. \begin{theorem} Assume that $P:Y\rightarrow X$ is a strong M-polyfold bundle and let $f$ be a Fredholm section of the bundle $p$.
+If, in addition, the linearization $f'(x):T_xX\rightarrow T_{f(x)}Y$ is surjective, then our implicit function theorem gives a natural smooth structure on the solution set of $f(y)=0$ near $x$ as the following theorem from \cite{HWZ3} shows. \begin{theorem} Assume that $P:Y\rightarrow X$ is a strong M-polyfold bundle and let $f$ be a Fredholm section of the bundle $P$.
 If the point $x\in X$ solves $f(x)=0$ and if the linearization at this point $f'(x):T_xX\rightarrow T_{f(x)}Y$ is surjective, there exists an open neighborhood $U$ of $x$ so that the solution set

 has in a natural way a smooth manifold structure induced from $X$.
 In addition, $S_U\subset X_\infty$. \end{theorem}